 The Information Commissioner’s Office (ICO) is a reliable source of information on the GDPR and the best way of working out the differences between the current policies and the new laws.

 - Accountability: increased prominence on the documentation that data controllers need to maintain to show compliance with the GDPR

 - Management of data: as a corporate issue (it would be helpful to review the processes you have in place for sharing data with other organisations)

 - Consent: this is the fundamental change.
 You must have a valid lawful basis in order to process personal data and document it.

 The GDPR will be looking at how much control you are giving individuals and how you build their trust – are you giving them a positive opt in and offering them genuine choice?

-Within the GDPR there will be an obligation to report data breaches to the relevant authority, and in some cases the individual affected, if it is likely to result in a risk to their rights or freedom.
+Within the GDPR there is an obligation to report data breaches to the relevant authority, and in some cases the individual affected, if it is likely to result in a risk to their rights or freedom.
 Scenarios that could constitute a detrimental impact on an individual would include discrimination, loss of reputation and financial loss.

-If a personal data breach, that impacted on rights and freedom, should occur within your business, you would have 72 hours to report it.
+If a personal data breach, that impacted on rights and freedom, should occur within your business, you have 72 hours to report it.
 With cyber-crime posing an ever-increasing threat, data breaches are becoming so much more commonplace and it is crucial that you evaluate your approach to cyber-attacks to ensure you have the necessary protection in place.

 25 May was the date the GDPR came into effect, but it is also just the beginning of a new approach and the ICO recommends that organisations seize the opportunities the new law offers.